-After segmentation we had original images, annotations in COCO \cite{lin2014microsoft} format and translated text.
-Annotation contains segmentation mask for each line in polygon format.
-This mask format has the form of list $[x_1,y_1,x_2,y_2 \dots x_N, y_N]$, where each pair $(x_i,y_i)$ is the coordinate point of mask border.
-Also annotation contains information about bounding box for each mask.
-These coordinates are automatically received from edge points of segmentation mask.
+After segmentation we had the original images, annotations in COCO \cite{DBLP:journals/corr/LinMBHPRDZ14} format, and the transcribed text.
+Each annotation contained a segmentation mask for a line in polygon format.
+Also, an annotation contained the information about a bounding box for each mask.
+These coordinates were automatically received from the edge points of a segmentation mask.

-To create the final dataset it is required to cut segmented lines from original image and map it to the corresponding lines in the translated text document.
+To create the final dataset, we had to cut segmented lines from the original image and map them to the corresponding lines in the transcribed text document.
 The pipeline is presented in Fig. \ref{fig:pipeline}.
-We cut the lines using the bounding box coordinates from annotations.
-So, for example, we have bbox coordinates $[330, 1\,294, 2\,886, 231]$ for some line.
-It is the bbox coordinates format named \textbf{xywh}.
+We cut the lines using the bounding box coordinates from the annotations.

-\begin{itemize} \item x: Float value representing the X upper-left coordinate of the bounding box. \item y: Float value representing the Y upper-left coordinate of the bounding box. \item w: Float value representing the width of the bounding box. \item h: Float value representing the height of the bounding box. \end{itemize}

-We cut the rectangle from the original image with these coordinates.
-After that, we put a segmentation mask on this rectangle to get only the segmented line.
-Pixels outside the mask are set to 255, so we get the white background outside the segmented line.
-Then we get the label of the current line from annotations and map it to the line in translated text file.
-Finally we save a line (rectangle) as a jpg file and corresponding text as a txt file.
+With these coordinates, we cut the rectangle from the original image and put a segmentation mask on it to keep only the segmented line.
+Pixels outside the mask were set to 255, so we got a white background outside the line we kept.
+Then we took the line number from the annotations and mapped it to the line in the transcribed text file.
+Finally we saved the line (rectangle) as a jpg file and the corresponding text as a txt file.